Jayadevi Jangamshetti: Early life and training

 Born in Raichur into a family with strong interest in musical art, Jayadevi started her early classical training under the guidance of Pt.
 Panchakshari swami mattigatti (Disciple of Dr Mallikarjun Mansur) for more than six years.
 Vidushi Smt.
 Jayashree Patnekar and Pt.
 Rajashekhar Mansoor, son of Great legend Dr Mallikarjuna Mansoor, also taught her.

 Education

 Dr. Jayadevi holds a Master's degree in Music and earned a doctorate for the research of 'Vachana singing heritage' from the Karnataka University Dharwad.She has completed Vidwat, Visharada.

 Performing career

 Dr.Jayadevi has published a book on Vachana sangeeta Ratna Pt.
-Siddharama Jambaladinni (Disciple of Points Panchakshari Gawaii ji and Dr Mallikarjun Mansur) who was a renowned vocalist, and published her PhD thesis as a Kedillavagi Haaduve.
-Dr Jayadevi has been on concert tours to every part of the country and frequently performs at prestigious music conferences around the state, including Maharashtra, Andra Pradesh, Kerala, Tamil Nadu, Delhi, Pandichery and Muscat, Bahrain, and Dubai.
+Siddharama Jambaladinni (Disciple of Pandit Panchakshari Gawaii ji and Dr Mallikarjun Mansur) who was a renowned vocalist, and published her PhD thesis as a Kedillavagi Haaduve.
+Dr Jayadevi has been on concert tours to every part of the country and frequently performs at prestigious music conferences around the state, including Maharashtra, Andhra Pradesh, Kerala, Tamil Nadu, Delhi, Pandichery and Muscat, Bahrain, and Dubai.

 A few of the concerts included: